-A number of joint industry government Payroll Sector Leadership workstreams were established during 2016 to consider how to improve compliance with the Holidays Act.
-This includes a leadership and governance group, and three workgroups:
+A number of joint industry government Payroll Sector Leadership workstreams were established during 2016 to consider how to improve compliance with the Act.
+This includes a leadership and governance group, and four workgroups.

 News and updates